Compiled Basic Game Guide

 EXAMPLE 1EXAMPLE 1: Your Army Cards

-EXAMPLE 2EXAMPLE 2: Army Card Numbers
+EXAMPLE 2EXAMPLE 2: Army Card Information

 MOVE 4 - Heavy armor makes the Zettian Guards slower than many other figures.
 You can move each one up to 4 spaces.